There are no products in your shopping cart.

-Having your cervical screening sample taken should only take a matter of minutes.
-In the UK, GP’s and practice nurses take the majority of cervical screening samples.
+Your cervical screening appointment should take no longer than around 20 minutes, with the procedure itself taking approximately three minutes.
+In the UK, practice nurses take the majority of cervical screening samples, though sometimes it will be taken by a GP.
 If it is the first time you are attending your screening it can be helpful to find out as much as possible about what will happen beforehand.

-You can bring a relative or friend with you if you need support and you can request a female nurse or GP to take the sample.
-Before the procedure starts the doctor or nurse should explain what is going to happen and answer any questions or concerns you may have.
+You can bring a relative or friend with you if you need support and you can request a female practice nurse to take the sample if that makes you feel more comfortable.
+Before the procedure starts the practice nurse should explain what is going to happen and answer any questions or concerns you may have.

-You will be asked to undress from the waist down and to lie on an examination bed either on your back with your legs bent up or ankles together.
+You will be asked to undress from the waist down (if you are wearing a skirt you can leave this on and just remove your knickers) and to lie on an examination bed on your back either with your legs bent up or with your ankles together and your knees apart.
 Some examination beds may have stirrups on them.
 If yours does you will need to place your feet in the stirrups.
 A paper sheet will be placed over the lower half of your body.
-Your GP/nurse will then insert an instrument called a speculum into your vagina.
-Some clinicians may use lubricant on the speculum which will make it easier to insert into the vagina.
-The speculum gently opens your vagina allowing the GP/nurse to see the cervix.
-The majority of speculums used for screening are made from plastic but occasionally metal ones are used.
-A specially designed brush is used to take cells from the cervix.
-The GP/nurse will collect cells from the area of the cervix called the transformation zone.
-The sampled cells are immersed in a vial of preservative fluid and looked at under the microscope in the laboratory.
+Your practice nurse will then insert an instrument called a speculum into your vagina.
+Some clinicians may use lubricant on the speculum, which will make it easier to insert into your vagina.
+The speculum will be gently opened inside your vagina, allowing the nurse to see your cervix.
+The majority of speculums used for screening are made from plastic, but occasionally metal ones are used.
+A specially designed brush is used to take a sample of cells from your cervix.
+The nurse will collect the sample from the area of the cervix called the transformation zone.
+The sampled cells are immersed in a vial of liquid to help preserve them and are then looked at under a microscope in a laboratory.

 In the laboratory, the contents of the vial are spun and treated to remove obscuring material.
-Cervical screening/smears used to be spread directly onto a microscopic glass slide; however, liquid based cytology (LBC) is now always used in the UK because it is easier to see cellular material clearly under the microscope and reduce the numbers of unreadable screenings.
+Cervical screening samples used to be spread directly onto a microscope glass slide; however, liquid-based cytology (LBC) is now always used in the UK because it is easier to see cellular material clearly under the microscope and reduces the number of unreadable screenings.

 The best time (if possible) for a cervical screening to be taken is in the middle of your menstrual cycle, halfway between one period and the next.
-This enables the cytologist to examine the best possible specimen to achieve the best possible report.
-Most GP surgeries will ask you to book the test so do take you menstrual cycle into account before your book your screening test.
+This enables the cytologist to examine the best possible specimen and achieve the best possible report.
+Most GP surgeries will ask you to book the test yourself, so remember to take your menstrual cycle into account before you book your screening test.

 For many women the thought of going for cervical screening is often worse than the reality.
 Do not worry if you feel anxious about having your screening test, this is normal and many women feel like this.
 It can help to be as informed as possible about what having a cervical screening is like.
-Make sure you discuss any concerns with your GP or practise nurse.
-Our helpline (0808 802 8000) is also open weekdays should you want to talk about your cervical screening test.
+Make sure you discuss any concerns with your practice nurse.
+The Jo’s Cervical Cancer Trust Helpline (0808 802 8000) is also open on weekdays (you can find the specific opening times here) should you want to talk about your cervical screening test.